zhenyudg/monorail-scraper/README.md

 # Monorail Scraper

-This project is under active development (scheduled to resume in September).
+This project is under active development.

 Monorail Scraper is a tool to scrape and retrieve data from [Monorail](https://bugs.chromium.org/p/monorail/adminIntro), an